Weddings and Honeymoons

 Getting married?
 Where?
 The choice is yours

-It is very important that as soon as possible after a couple decide to get married they make a decision about where the marriage ceremony is to take place and the date which is most suitable to them.
+It is very important that as soon as possible after you decide to get married you make a decision about where the marriage ceremony is to take place and the date which is most suitable to you.
 Other couples could be considering the same place and venue.

 Arranging a civil marriage

 In order for the civil ceremony to be held in either the Register Office or an approved premises, a marriage licence must be obtained from the Superintendent Registrar.
-People living in the Island should, having decided on the date of their marriage, call at the Register Office to make a booking in the diary.
+Having decided on the date of your marriage, if you live in the Island, please call at the Register Office (between 9.00 a.m. and 12.30 p.m.
+Monday to Friday) to make a booking in the diary.

-People living outside the Island should, having made their bookings and travel arrangements, write to the Superintendent Registrar informing him of the date, time and place that they wish to marry.
-At this time they will be required to pay the booking fee.
-The couple will receive a receipt fo r their payment and a Notice of Marriage form which they must complete and return to the Register Office about one month before the date of their marriage.
-The Notice of Marriage form must arrive at the Register Office not later than ten working days before the date of the marriage.
-The Notice of Marriage form must be signed by one of the parties to the marriage and be accompanied by the following documents: full birth certificates showing details of parents; and if previously married either a Divorce Decree Absolute, or if widowed, the death certificate of the late spouse.
+If you live outside the Island, you should write to the Superintendent Registrar informing her of the date, time and place of the marriage.
+If you are not sure of a venue, it is possible to ask for the leaflet, Getting Married in Jersey, which lists all the approved premises as well as giving details of whom to contact for the non-Anglican churches.
+On receipt of this initial letter, the Superintendent Registrar will send out a standard letter detailing all you might need to know before going further and asking for a £80.00 booking fee, which is non-refundable.
+You will then receive a receipt for your payment and a Notice of Marriage form which you must complete and return to the Register Office about one month before the date of your marriage.
+The Notice of Marriage form must arrive at the Register Office not later than fourteen days before the date of the marriage.
+It must be signed by one of the parties to the marriage and be accompanied by the following documents : full birth certificates showing details of parents and if previously married, either a Divorce Decree Absolute or, if widowed, the death certificate of the late spouse.

 All documents in a language other than English must be accompanied by an officially certified translation into the English language.
 Those who have changed their name by deed poll or statutory declaration must send a copy of that document.

-Upon receipt of the Notice of Marriage Form and fee, the Superintendent Registrar will enter the details into the Announcements of Marriage Book and display the names of both parties to the marriage on the notice board outside his office for a minimum of seven clear days following which a licence may be issued.
+Upon receipt of the Notice of Marriage Form, the fee and all your necessary documents, the Superintendent Registrar will enter the details into the Announcements of Marriage Book and display the names of both parties to the marriage on the notice board outside her office for a minimum of seven clear days following which a licence may be issued.

 The marriage may then take place no sooner than the following day and no longer than 14 days after the issue of the licence.